Mohammad271091/extensya-todo/README.md

 In this project I've used the default laravel caching driver which is file caching.
 Caching here is used along with Laravel Observer in the following way:

-The user will fetch the to-do list from the server for the first time, and then it will be cached for 24hrs **unless** the admin add a new task, updates an existing task, or deletes a task; in this case the cache will be deleted, and the process repeats.
+The user will fetch the to-do list from the server for the first time, and then it will be cached for 24hrs **unless** the admin adds a new task, updates an existing task, or deletes a task; in this case the cache will be deleted, and the process repeats.

 This applies for both the web and the API calls, but it is not applied on the admin web page.